tomkerkhove/Sello/README.md

 ![Scenario](./docs/scenario.png)

+## Simulating failures
+For the sake of the demo you can simulate API failures by unleashing the chaos monkeys.

+This can be achieved via:
+- Configuring the `Demo.UnleashChaosMonkey` application setting to `true` on the API
+- Sending the `X-Inject-Chaos-Monkey` custom header with a bogus value

+This will result in operations throwing exceptions and the health endpoint to fail

 ## API Overview
 Sello exposes all their APIs via API Management in order to decouple the physical API from the endpoints that their customers are using.